 1. Drink Coffee at Café du Monde

-Easily the most famous Café in New Orleans, Cafe du Monde is known for its beignets (a type of doughnut) and chicory blended coffee (this can be a bit of an acquired taste!).
-It’s famous for people watching and is incredibly popular, which means you’re likely going to be queuing.
+Easily the most famous café in New Orleans, Café du Monde at 800 Decatur St is known for its beignets (a type of doughnut) and chicory-blended coffee (which can be an acquired taste).
+It’s famous for people-watching and is incredibly popular, which means you’re likely going to be queuing.

-Whenever we’ve wandered by, regardless of time of day or night, it has always seemed busy (it’s open 24 hours a day!).
-If you just want to try the famous coffee and beignets, you can queue for the takeout line which is often quicker than waiting for a table.
+Whenever we’ve wandered by, regardless of time of day or night, it has always seemed busy (it’s open 24 hours a day).
+If you just want to try the famous coffee and beignets, queue for the takeout line, which is often quicker than waiting for a table.
+Café du Monde has been operating in the French Market since 1862, so they have the queuing-and-serving operation down to a fine art.

-So I already mentioned Beignets.
-The reason we didn’t eat Beignets at Café Du Monde was that we were saving ourselves for the Beignets at Cafe Beignet.
+We didn’t eat beignets at Café du Monde because we were saving ourselves for the beignets at Café Beignet.
 The theory being that if a place has named itself after its main food offering, it should be a reliable place to eat them.

 This turned out to be a good bet.
-The breakfast at Café Beignet was absolutely magnificent, and there were plenty of options to choose from as well as those delicious, powered sugar covered Beignets.
-If you’re in New Orleans, you need to eat Beignets, and this is a great place to do just that.
+The breakfast at Café Beignet was magnificent, with plenty of options to choose from as well as those powdered-sugar beignets.
+If you’re in New Orleans, you need to eat beignets, and this is a great place to do just that.
+There are five Café Beignet locations around the city (Canal, Decatur, Bourbon, Royal, Sheraton), so there should be one near wherever you’re based.

 4. Visit Mardi Gras World

-Mardi Gras is an essential part of life in New Orleans, and the best way to learn about it in the city is at Mardi Gras World.
+Mardi Gras is an essential part of life in New Orleans, and the best way to learn about it in the city is at Mardi Gras World at 1380 Port of New Orleans Place.

 5. Visit the Mardi Gras Museum of Costume and Culture